The Mental Health Solution . com

 I would make the argument, however, that, over time, psychotropic drugs increase the risk of patient suicide.
 This is true for three primary reasons: 1) The drugs usually result in the person having to live in an unnatural, uncomfortable medicated state.
 The drugs deaden emotions, take away joy and may make the person feel consistently bad.
 Under such circumstances, life itself can become a burden.
 2) When the medications stop working—which usually happens from time to time—the person faces the dual onslaught of painful emotions and no way to control them.
 This is a very scary predicament.
 And it's a dangerous predicament.
 3) Taking the medications daily, over extended periods of time, usually results in physical health problems.
 Your body is trying to get the drugs out of your system for a reason.

 Psychotropic drugs should normally be viewed as highly suspect in light of Scripture.
 That is because the Bible says: "By his divine power, God has given us everything we need for living a godly life (2 Peter 1:3 NLT)."
-One thing I've noticed in therapy is that Christians on psych drugs don't make much progress.

 I believe that psychotropic drugs should only be considered under the following circumstances: